likehopper/redmine_sla/doc/TESTING.md

 The password for each user is their login/name.

 ### Roles

-Here are the roles of the available users
+Here are the roles of the available users:

 | Name        | is_admin  | sla_manage  | sla_view  | Description |
 |-------------|-----------|-------------|-----------|-------------|